jogoodma/homology-explorer/docs/draft_report.md

 └── docs
 ```

-The sections below outline the methods used to develop the web application and implement the network analysis tools.

-## Application Programming Interface

-This section discusses the database warehousing of the gene homology network data, and the application programming interface (API) used to serve these data.
+The tree structure above outlines the directory structure of the app and will be revisited at various points throughout the report in more detail.
+The code for this project is available on [Github](https://github.com/jogoodma/homology-explorer/tree/main).
+The subsequent sections outline the technical implementation of the above described web application design in such a way as to satisfy the constraints set out by the problem statement.

-### Database
+## Database Construction

-The original network data consist of three `.tsv` tables provided by DIOPT:

-- `OrthologPairs.tsv`: this table contains the _edge_ data of predicted links between genes
-- `GeneInfo.tsv`: this table contains the _node_ data of attributes associated with a given gene
-- `Species.tsv`: this table relates the `species_id` field to a species' common and scientific/latin names.
+The source data have a fixed schema and are relational so managing them through a SQL database is a natural design choice^[cite some stuff from database class].
+Of the myriad flavors of SQL to choose from, the `Homology Explorer` uses Duck Database^[cite duckdb.com].
+Duck database is a lightweight SQL database similar to SQLite.
+Because the dataset  however, it is more performant and provides many more features than SQLite.
+It also has good documentation and a rich python API.

+TODO: Discuss a couple more features of Duck DB when internet is back

-To construct the database, these tables are first extracted from the `tar.gz` file and the `duckdb` package is leveraged by the `dbBuilder.py` file to create the `duck.db`.
+To construct the database, these tables are first extracted from the `tar.gz` file.
+Next the `duckdb` python library is used by `dbBuilder.py` file to create the application's database: `duck.db`.

 ```
 data